samkap/eleventy-netlify-boilerplate/posts/2022-10-01-what-it-was-like-to-write-a-book-part-2.md

 I read two books in particular that helped me understand the process:

 * *[Before and After The Book Deal: A Writer's Guide to Finishing, Publishing, Promoting, and Surviving Your First Book](https://bookshop.org/books/before-and-after-the-book-deal-a-writer-s-guide-to-finishing-publishing-promoting-and-surviving-your-first-book-67a64da2-29cb-480b-9142-1355f857c3b2/9781948226400)* by Courtney Maum.
-I read Maum's book very early in the process and it helped outline  what's expected in the book process from start to finish.
+I read Maum's book very early in the process, and it helped outline what to expect in the book process from start to finish.
 I found the bookends of the process most fascinating since I didn't know much about book deals and promoting books.
 * *[You Should Write A Book](https://abookapart.com/products/you-should-write-a-book)* by Katel Ledû and Lisa Maria Marquis, both at A Book Apart and such brilliant people to work with on this process.
 I read Katel and Lisa Maria's book once I was already getting into the editting, or copy stage, of A Book Apart's process.
 It is clear how much they care about their authors, and they focus a lot on the common thoughts authors feel through the process.
 Their work in the book is as supportive as they are in person/remotely.
 There were endless times I felt like giving up or that I wasn't good enough, and these two kept me going.

-## Software

-For ideas, I wrote in Notion.
-I like writing in notion generally and find the clean UI helpful in staying focused on ideas.
-Plus, it's on my phone, too, so I could jot down ideas and make to-do lists.
-I also had a bunch of links in there so it was all easy to reference.
-When they started taking chapter section forms, I moved them into Word (through Office365).
-Finally, I used Grammarly just when I was editting: before turning in a draft or in the final stages.
-Grammarly plus Word, though, were very buggy, and Grammarly can't support large docks (and neither could my CPU).
-Notion's web app and Grammarly's browser extension were probably smoother.
+Besides these two, I reread a lot of books I enjoyed that were non-fiction and books about race to understand how authors varied in their own voice as a way to find mine.
+It took until one of my editors, Sally, wrote me an email that included edits for a manuscript and that she sensed the speed difference between my head and my hand.
+She shared what she thought my intention was and asked me if that was accurate.
+It was.
+To have someone see something you couldn't put into words suddenly clears the fog.
+The voice I was looking for was one that was in there somewhere: a combination of friendliness, but not mincing words and urgent and patient at the time same time.
+I wanted to be honest but not scare people away, and I wanted them to know that the time is now while also giving them space to figure it out.